Bower Law: Your Property Damage Lawyer in Kansas City

 After filing a property damage insurance claim, your claim may be:

-In general, state insurance laws require insurance companies to acknowledge and settle claims within a reasonable period of time, but some property owners often experience difficulty getting compensation from their insurance carriers.
+In general, state insurance laws require insurance companies to acknowledge and settle claims within a reasonable time, but some property owners often experience difficulty getting compensation from their insurance carriers.

-In case this happens to you, it is essential for you to hire an experienced property damage lawyer to help you navigate the insurance world.
+If this happens, you need to hire an experienced property damage lawyer to help you navigate the insurance world.
 However, your insurer’s response will depend on the terms of your insurance policy.

 Who Pays for Repairs to Damaged Property After a Catastrophic Event?